Meet with us to talk about your project!

 • Create or preserve permanent jobs OR Create workforce development and/or training opportunities; priority for projects with full-time living wage jobs

-• Create economic opportunity in health care, technology or environmental sustainability fields; advance strategic city job growth priorities; and/or create or preserve industrial jobs with access to regional transit systems
+• Create economic opportunity in health care, technology or environmental sustainability fields; and/or advance strategic city job growth priorities; and/or create or preserve industrial jobs with access to regional transportation systems

 8